 The name usually brings to life a key need or behaviour.
 For example, “Service Seeking Susan” or “Range Researching Rachel”.
 These names help you focus on what you need to do to help that segment.

-“Service Seeking Susan” for example might always check the delivery and returns options.
-So, you’d make those very easy to find on your store website.
+For example, “Service Seeking Susan” might always check the delivery and returns options.
+So, you’d make those easy to find on your store website.